andrewjjenkins/gitlab-charts/minikube.md

     ```
 * Open a browser window and point it to `gitlab.<demo domain>` then go through the [Gitlab Idea to Production Demo](https://about.gitlab.com/handbook/sales/demo/).
 Everything should work except Promethus monitoring of the environment due to the limitation of Minikube.

+## Tips

+* To make it work fully "offline", you may want to push the required Docker images to the registry on your Gitlab instance and update the files in the demo repo respectively.
+ * registry.gitlab.com/gitlab-examples/kubernetes-deploy
+ * ruby:2.4.0-alpine

+    It can also help to speed up the process of spinning up the runner environment and Docker image build process.

 ## Trouble shooting

 TBA